wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 1. Download the IntelliWidget plugin archive and unzip it.

-2. Upload the 'intelliwidget' directory to `/wp-content/plugins/` directory
+2. Upload the 'intelliwidget-per-page-featured-posts-and-menus' directory to `/wp-content/plugins/` directory

 3. Activate the plugin through the 'Plugins' menu in WordPress